 - 1. Propositional and quantifier-free systems first. - 2.
 Classical Boolean logic on the background first. - 3.
-Theory of partial (not only factive) justification. - 4.
+Theory of partial (not factive) justification first. - 4.
 One agent first. - 5.
-Variety of systems, not one silver bullet. - 6.
-Justification Logic is an open framework with all meaningful extensions welcome.
+Multiple systems, not one silver bullet. - 6.
+Justification Logic is an open system with all meaningful extensions welcome.